Andean Village comes alive with Pawkar Raymi, Equinox Celebration to honor Mother Earth

 On March 21, residents of three indigenous communities in Saraguro, a remote Andean municipality in Ecuador, celebrated the Pawkar Raymi (ceremony of blossoming) to honor the Pachamama (Mother Earth) for her bountiful provisions.
 It is one of four major celebrations in the Andean calendar, each tied to a specific astronomical event.
 The Pawkar Raymi fiesta coincides with the March Equinox and the Christian celebration of Carnival, reflecting the fusion of Christianity with ancient customs and beliefs.

 The municipality of Saraguro, Ecuador.
-Photo source: April Holloway / Ancient Origins
+Photo source: Joanna Gillan / Ancient Origins

 Pachamama, Fertility Goddess of the Andes